Goodwill Expungement Services

 What happens at a clinic?

-We host clinics throughout the Commonwealth of Kentucky and screen clinic participants’ criminal records to see if anything on their record can be expungement or sealed or partially cleared.
-If their record can be expunged, we start the expungement process.
+We host clinics throughout the Commonwealth of Kentucky and screen clinic participants’ criminal records to see if anything on their records can be expunged, sealed or partially cleared.
+If their records can be expunged, we start the expungement process.

 How long are your clinics?